 A great customer experience doesn't start when someone walks into your store.
-It begins long before, in a place most shoppers never see: your warehouse.
-This operational hub is the foundation of your entire business.
-How you manage your retail warehousing directly impacts everything from product availability and order accuracy to your ability to launch new locations on schedule.
-A well-run warehouse keeps your supply chain moving smoothly, preventing costly stockouts and frustrating delays.
-In this article, we’ll explore how to build a warehousing strategy that not only supports your daily operations but also fuels your long-term growth and profitability.
+It begins long before, in a place most shoppers never see: your retail store warehouse.
+This isn't just a storage space—it's the heart of your entire operation.
+How you manage it directly impacts everything from product availability to launching new stores on schedule.
+Get it right, and your supply chain moves smoothly.
+Get it wrong, and you're facing costly stockouts and frustrating delays.
+This guide is about building a warehousing strategy that supports your daily operations and fuels your long-term growth.

 Key Takeaways